The Tour de France Féminin was the beginning of a new generation of women’s cycling

 After the final Tour de France Féminin in 1989, the race was held in various forms including, in 2014, a one day race for the professional peloton called La Course by Le Tour de France in 2014.
 In spite of these fits and starts, women racers continued to push for a return to a full Tour de France race.
 And thanks to these efforts, a new era of women’s cycling that includes pay parity and renewed media attention on women’s racing has finally arrived.

 The Hearts and Legs of a New Generation of Women Stand on the Pioneer’s Shoulders

-With the explosion of interest in women’s cycling and the debut of the Tour de France Avec Zwift in 2022, it is critical to tell the stories of the Tour de France Féminin and the amazing women who conquered this epic race.
+With the explosion of interest in women’s cycling and the success of 2022 of the Tour de France Avec Zwift, it is critical to tell the stories of the Tour de France Féminin and the amazing women who conquered this epic race.
 These women set the stage for the women riders and racers of the present day and are inspirations for all athletes.

 Filmmaker and journalist Jill Yesko is a former cyclist who represented the United States in the 1983 World University Games and competed in the Olympic Trials.